-This topic describes how to add an HTTP listener to a Server Load Balancer (SLB) instance.
-The HTTP protocol is applicable for scenarios where data needs to be read, such as web applications and small mobile games.
+This topic describes how to add an HTTP listener to an SLB instance.
+HTTP is applicable to the applications that need to identify data content, such as web applications and small-sized mobile games.
 You can add an HTTP listener to forward HTTP requests.

 An SLB instance is created.
 For more information, see Create an SLB instance.

-To open the listener configuration wizard, perform the following operations:
+To start the listener configuration wizard, perform the following operations:

 - Log on to the Server Load Balancer console.